5l1v3r1/WhatsSpy-Public-wiki/data-storage-and-API.markdown

 # API calls

 All these calls need the URL to your WhatsSpy Public instance in front (eg `http://mydomain.com/whatsspy/`).
 Replace the `[1]` in the urls with the values that you desire.
+The WebUI that you use, uses the exact same calls.
+You can view these API calls by using Developers tools in your webbrowser.

 ### Login
 ```